Rules and Regulations

 - Bring a water bottle to games and practices.

 - Bring a soccer ball to every practice.
-Under 13‘s and older use a #5 ball; under 12‘s and younger use a #4 ball.
+Grades 7 and 8 use a #5 ball; Grades 3 through 6 use a #4 ball.

 - No jewelry is permitted.
 If your child wants her ears pierced, the day before a soccer game is not the best time.
 Many referees are also prohibiting regular eyeglasses, particularly at the older age levels.
 If your child wears glasses, safety glasses or sports goggles are recommended.